 Dalkeith Country Park is perfect for cyclists.
-We have bike racks available by the entrance to Restoration Yard and bike hire is available on site.
+We have bike racks available by the entrance to Restoration Yard.
 We recommend using the Town Gate entrance (postcode EH22 2NA) or Smeaton Gate for bikes (closest to the National Cycle Route).
-The King’s Gate entrance (EH22 1ST) is only recommended for mountain or hybrid bikes as the surface is not tarmacked.
 To find the best directions to the park from your location, use CycleStreets, Sustrans or Spokes.

 You can also use the new Borders’ Railway to get to Dalkeith Country Park.
 There are regular trains from the Borders and Edinburgh City Centre to Dalkeith’s Eskbank Station on Westfield Park.
 You can then walk from here (25 minutes) or get on the number 40 Lothian Bus from outside the Tesco opposite the station.